oziris78/toria-math/README.md

 }

 dependencies {
-    implementation 'com.github.oziris78:toria-math:v0.8.5'
+    implementation 'com.github.oziris78:toria-math:v0.8.8'
 }
 ```

 Note: <b> Toria Math has no dependencies. </b>

-## How To Use Toria Math

-Toria Math currently has no wiki, but it has javadocs to guide you!

-When it comes to methods that don't have explanatory names,
-Toria Math has detailed javadocs.
-Just hover over the method's
-signature (name) on your IDE and you'll see the information.
-Also you can just click on the signature while holding down
-CTRL to see how it works.

 ### Some Notes
+- Toria Math currently has no wiki, but it has a lot of javadocs to guide you.
 - Toria Math was developed by only one person (Oğuzhan Topaloğlu)
-- Toria Math (currently v0.8.1) has passed all tests!
-- Wiki won't be coming soon.
+- A wiki <b>might</b> be coming soon. (maybe...)
-- Toria Math (currently v0.8.1) not optimized at all,
-  code still runs fast but it lacks a lot of optimizations...

 ## Projects Using Toria Math